whoan/docker-build-with-cache-action/readme.md

 This action builds your docker image and cache the stages (supports multi-stage builds) to improve building times in subsequent builds.

-By default it pushes the image with all the stages to a registry, but you can disable this feature setting `push_image_and_stages` to `false`.
+By default it pushes the image with all the stages to a registry (needs username and password), but you can disable this feature setting `push_image_and_stages` to `false`.

 ## Inputs

 ### Required

-`username`: Docker registry's user.

-`password`: Docker registry's password.

 `image_name`: Image name with namespace (eg: *whoan/node*).

 ### Optional

+`username`: Docker registry's user (needed to push image to repository, or to pull from private repository).

+`password`: Docker registry's password (needed to push image to repository, or to pull from private repository).

 `registry`: Docker registry (**default: Docker Hub's registry**).